Immigrant Food: Advocacy

-Immigrant Food partners with five non-governmental organizations — Asian Pacific American Legal Resource Center, Ayuda, Capital Area Immigrants' Rights Coalition, CASA, and CARECEN — that use the restaurant's upstairs space for meetings and events, including English and citizenship classes.
+Immigrant Food partners with five non-governmental organizations: Asian Pacific American Legal Resource Center, Ayuda, Capital Area Immigrants' Rights Coalition, CASA, and CARECEN, all of which use the restaurant's upstairs space for meetings and events, including English, job search, and citizenship classes.
 Immigrant Food's work has been called "gastro-advocacy," and its educational materials are critical of the Trump administration's immigration policies.
+Customers are given what's referred to as an "engagement menu" that provides a list of ways to get involved with supporting immigrant communities.
+One themed event hosted in 2022 was a brunch for the celebration of vaccines, and immigrants' contributions to vaccine development.
+One prop used at the brunch was a syringe-style ketchup dispenser given with fries.
+A percentage of the proceeds from the event was donated to Mary's Center a local non-profit that provides healthcare services to under-served communities in the D.C. area and Maryland.